 \section{Introduction}

-Dynamic networks consist of nodes and their interactions.
+Networks are complex dynamical systems that consist of nodes and their interactions.
 They are commonly-used models in fields as disparate as ecology, economics, and neuroscience.
-Even when the building blocks are simple, these networks can display rich {\it emergent dynamics}, whose complexity cannot be reduced to a sum of constituent parts.
-For this reason, dynamic networks are exemplars of complex systems.
+Even when the building blocks are simple, networks can display rich {\it emergent dynamics}, whose complexity cannot be reduced to a sum of constituent parts.
 Moreover, the most interesting dynamic phenomena that arise are fundamentally nonlinear behaviors, such as multistability, periodic attractors, and chaos.

-Despite this, dynamic networks are often approximated using linear models -- namely, linear systems of ordinary differential equations (ODEs).
-This is because the accompanying mathematical theory is extremely well-developed.
-Indeed, we may say that networks with linear interactions are the complex systems we already understand.
+Despite this, network dynamics are often approximated using linear models -- namely, linear systems of ordinary differential equations (ODEs).
+This is because the accompanying mathematical theory is well developed.
+Indeed, one might say that networks with linear interactions are the complex systems we already understand.
 While reducing more complicated models to linear approximations can be a useful approach, this strategy also poses severe limitations.
 Phenomena such as multistability, chaos, and robust periodic attractors (limit cycles) simply do not occur in linear models.
-Can we replace linear systems of ODEs with something ``almost'' linear -- simple enough that a useful mathematical theory can be developed, yet capable of capturing the full variety of nonlinear behavior?
+Can we replace approximation by linear systems of ODEs with something ``almost'' linear -- simple enough that a useful mathematical theory can be developed, yet capable of capturing the full variety of nonlinear behavior?

-Motivated by this question, we study the dynamics of threshold-linear networks.
-Emergent dynamics in these networks are not inherited from intrinsically oscillating nodes or a fluctuating external drive -- instead, they can be attributed solely to the structure of connectivity, given by a matrix $W$.
-The nonlinear behavior stems entirely from a simple threshold at each node, which guarantees that the activity of individual units cannot go negative.
-This is natural in any system where the dynamic variables represent fundamentally non-negative quantities, such as the size of a population, a chemical concentration, or the firing rate of a neuron.
-Though these systems look essentially linear, the presence of the threshold changes everything.
+Motivated by this question, we study the dynamics of threshold-linear networks (TLNs).
+Emergent dynamics in these networks are not inherited from intrinsically oscillating nodes or a fluctuating external input -- instead, they can be attributed solely to the structure of connectivity, given by a matrix $W$.
+The nonlinear behavior stems entirely from the presence of a simple threshold at each node, which guarantees that the activity of individual units cannot go negative.
+This nonnegativity is natural in any system where the dynamic variables represent fundamentally nonnegative quantities, such as the size of a population, a chemical concentration, or the firing rate of a neuron.
+Though TLNs look essentially linear, the presence of the threshold changes everything.
 With it, the entire repertoire of complex nonlinear behavior comes into play: multistability, limit cycles, quasi-periodic behavior, and even deterministic chaos emerges.